-These women executives share their advice to having a successful career and family life.
+These women executives share their advice on having a successful career and family life.

 1. Aim for Flow Instead of Balance

 “Sometimes it is going to ebb and flow in different ways, and sometimes you are going to flow very heavily around work, because you are getting ready to relaunch the brand and try to hit these huge milestones for a startup within two months of joining, and other times, it is end of the school year and there is the recital and the school play and da-da-da and those things are important, too.”
 Says Kira Wampler, CEO of Art.com, former chief marketing officer of ridesharing platform Lyft and mother of two.

 Kira explained that she doesn’t even try to achieve balance.
 Instead, the idea of allowing for “flow” works better for her.
 She recognizes that there are certain periods of time where she will have to be spending more time at the office, and certain periods of time where she will be able to spend more time with her family at home.